-Is your company regulated by one of the 6 agencies governed by the US Department of Transportation?
+Is your company regulated by one of the six agencies governed by the US Department of Transportation?

-If so, you know the DOT SAP return-to-duty guidelines must be followed for any employee who is found to be operating in a safety-sensitive position while under the influence of alcohol or drugs.
+DOT SAP return-to-duty guidelines must be followed for any prospective employee/employee who is found to be operating in a safety-sensitive position while under the influence of alcohol or drugs.

-Department of Transportation regulations requires all employers must provide their employees with contact information of a SAP, even if the employer has a zero-tolerance policy in place.
+Department of Transportation regulations requires all employers to provide their employees with the contact information of a SAP, even when the company has a zero-tolerance drug and alcohol policy in place.

-With frequent updates and additions to the law, you can feel confident when you make a referral to Misti Luke, LCSW that you have a certified SAP and are in full compliance with all DOT SAP rules and regulations
+With frequent updates and additions to the law, you can feel confident when you make a referral to Misti Luke, LCSW, that you have an approved SAP and are in full compliance with all DOT rules and regulations.

-Misti Luke, LCSW is a fully qualified Substance Abuse Professional, (SAP) in Broken Bow, Oklahoma.
+Misti Luke, LCSW is a fully qualified Substance Abuse Professional, (SAP) in McCurtain County Oklahoma.
 She's on standby to help when you need it most.